-But Libra isn't entirely a Facebook effort as you'll hear and it isn't designed as a replacement for current currency - instead, it's designed to bring digital payments to those who don't have them currently and create a way of doing cheaper transactions across borders.
+But Libra isn't designed as a replacement for current currency - instead, it's designed to bring digital payments to those who don't have them currently and create a way of doing cheaper transactions across borders.

 What is Libra?